telerik/winforms-docs/controls/gauges/radialgauge/understanding-gauge-elements/working-with-arcs.md

 ---
 title: Working with Arcs
-page_title: Working with arcs | RadRadialGauge
+page_title: Working with arcs - WinForms RadialGauge Control
 description: RadialGaugeArc is rendered as a continuous band spanning the entire sweep angle.
 The arc is also used as a basis for the placement of child elements, such as the tick marks and labels.
 slug: winforms/gauges/radialgauge/understanding-gauge-elements/working-with-arcs
 tags: working,with,arcs